Pyotr Gnido: World War II

 Following the outbreak of Operation Barbarossa on 22 June 1941, Gnido participated in the Tiraspol-Melitopol, Donbas and Rostov operations.
 On 12 December 1941, Gnido rammed a Luftwaffe Heinkel He 111 bomber, with his Polikarpov I-16 fighter.
 While he was seriously wounded, he managed to bail out of his aircraft.

 In March 1942, Gnido was discharged from a hospital in Grozny and enrolled in a reserve regiment, where he mastered in flying the Lavochkin-Gorbunov-Gudkov LaGG-3 and Lavochkin La-5 fighters.
 In July 1942, he returned to the front.
 He took part in Stalingrad, Southeast, South and North Caucasian fronts.
 Gnido took part in the Battle of Stalingrad and the Rostov offensive operation in 1943.

 During the battle of Stalingrad, while flying La-5, Gnido shot down ten enemy aircraft, which includes seven He 111 bombers and three Messerschmitt Bf 110 fighter-bombers in heavy air battles against Luftwaffe, which tried to establish an air bridge to the besieged 6th Army of German Field Marshal Friedrich Paulus.
 He flew combat sorties over Donbas during the Izyum–Barvenkovo offensive of 1943.

 In March 1943, he commanded a squadron of the 13th Fighter Aviation Regiment of the 201st Fighter Aviation Division within the 2nd Mixed Aviation Corps of 8th Air Army in the Southern Front.
 By that time, he had flown 206 sorties and took part in 43 air battles, shooting down 14 enemy aircraft personally and 6 in group.

 By the decree of the Presidium of the Supreme Soviet of the Soviet Union from on 1 May 1943, for courage and heroism in the "front of the struggle against the German invaders", Gnido was awarded the title Hero of the Soviet Union with the award of the Order of Lenin.

 Gnido flew missions while assigned to the North Caucasian, Voronezh, 1st and 4th Ukrainian Fronts.
-He took part in the Kursk, Dnieper, Korsun–Cherkassy, Proskurov-Chernivtsi, Carpathian-Uzhgorod, East Carpathian and Moravian-Ostrava operations.
+He took part in the Kursk, Dnieper, Korsun–Cherkassy, Proskurov-Chernivtsi, Carpathian-Uzhhorod, East Carpathian and Moravian-Ostrava operations.

 His final tally accumulated through the course of approximately 412 sorties and 82 dogfights officially stands at 34 solo and six shared shootdowns.
 He was wounded three times and was shot down four times.

 On 24 June 1945, he took part in the Victory Parade on Red Square in Moscow.